-

 Police Constable Entry Programme (PCEP)

 PCEP is a two-year programme delivered in partnership with the University of the West of England.
-It consists of classroom, on-the-job learning and tutorship.
-It is also suited to military service leavers.
+This route is suited to military service leavers and those that do not already have a degree.
+You will be awarded a Level 5 Diploma on completion.

 -